 I wish you the best of luck with your investigation.

 P.S.
-Professor Slughorn has been so kind to have gifted you with something that may help.
+Horace paid me a little visit near the holidays and he has been so kind to have gifted me with something that I believe may be of more help to you than it will be to me.
 You may not want to open the package until you are alone, though.
 It might bring out a bit of jealousy in your coworkers.

 So, with that disappointing letter, Harry was left with a skeletal case and no Legilimens.
 He suddenly had a great appreciation for Muggle detectives that weren't allowed to use lie detectors in court.